tjbray20/Market_Machine_Learning/README.md

 ![BIIBConfusionMatrix](./Visualizations/BIIBConfusionMatrix.png)

 ## Conclusions and Next Steps
 No one size fits all model exists in this project.
-Further analysis should be done to determine the long term viability of the models I've created.
+Further analysis should be done to determine the long term viability of the individual models I've created.
+While some perform well, they do not predict at a high level overall.
+In order to beat the market consistently, higher probability models should be sought.

 Next steps should include:
 - Natural Language processing to determine Wall St. sentiment towards given stocks.